The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

 This plot shows that the ratio of black holes in stripped nuclei to black holes in surviving galaxies depends heavily on the occupation fraction of black holes in low-mass galaxies.
 Above a stellar mass of 10\textsuperscript{10}~\(\textup{M}_\odot\), where it is believed all galaxies are hosts of supermassive black holes, surviving galaxies outnumber stripped nuclei progenitor galaxies by a factor of 16.
 In the more unexplored region of 10\textsuperscript{9}~\(\textup{M}_\odot\) to 10\textsuperscript{10}~\(\textup{M}_\odot\), there are more surviving galaxies by a factor of 2.
 Below a mass of 10\textsuperscript{9}~\(\textup{M}_\odot\), stripped nuclei progenitor galaxies outnumber surviving galaxies.
+(Note the limitation of our study to galaxies above a stellar mass of \mbox{10\textsuperscript{7}~\(\textup{M}_\odot\) )}.